YijunAH/bigdiamonds/README.md

 ![ColorClarityPrice](doc/ColorClarityPrice.png?raw=true "ColorClarityPrice")

 Fig. X Size factor (xyz) vs price, with color and clarity factor added to the plot.
-Color: from D (best) IF (best)to J (worst)
+Color: from D (best) to J (worst)
 Clarity: IF (best), VVS2, VVS1, Vs2, VS1, SI2, SI1, I1 (worst)

 # Conclusions

-In this study, we formatted offline and online dataset into clean, manageable dataframes.
-We looked at different variables which affect signal strength and plotted these findings via ggplot2.
-Using k-Nearest-Neighbour method, we built prediction model based on offline and tested the model with the online.
-We found out we can minimize calculation error by employ 5 nearest calibration points and 3 angles into the training model.
-In this study,
+In this study, we looked at two dataset related to diamond price with different variables.
+We started with the smaller dataset, draw ggpairs plots, looked at interesting factors and trends which determine diamond price.
+We created a size factor (cube root of x*y*z) to present size factor.
+This more acurate represent the size of a diamond, compared with the carat variable in the dataframe.
+We built linear model which accurately predict diamond price.
+Later, we moved to a much larger dataset.
+We randomly made a smaller subset of this large dataset for less time consuming plotting.
+We used what we have found from the previous smaller diamonds dataframe and then built a similar price prediction model with this large dataset.
+In both cases, our R-squared reached 1.

 # References